Subscribe for more content

 A questionnaire will tell you which area of their training program is creating issues.
 Maybe they’re struggling with the exercise portion, or the meal plan is presenting problems.
 A personal training form that asks about these areas tells you where to focus your efforts.
 It provides the information needed to help motivate clients to keep going.
 It also tells you where you and they need to double down on effort.

 Fitness Assessments for Online Clients May Be Even More Important

 Assessment is important for all your clients, but the special circumstances of online training make it even more essential.
 When you meet with clients face-to-face you can learn so much more about them.
 You will find you are constantly assessing them, simply by talking to them and observing their workouts.
-With online clients, that isn’t possible.
+With online clients, this isn’t possible.
 As a fitness professional, you must be able to conduct a movement assessment via video.
 You must be able to assess muscular endurance over an internet connection.
 This places an emphasis on online formal assessments.

 The Challenges of Assessing Online Clients

 Some aspects of assessment are easily done online, especially those that involve your clients filling out forms.
 For instance, a PAR-Q, or physical activity readiness questionnaire, is essential before starting with a new client.
 It gives you important health information about a client so that you can plan safe workouts.
 This is easy to do with an online form.